 FINRA Arbitration Lawyers Fighting for Victims of Investment Scams

 If your broker deliberately gave you inappropriate investment advice in order to make money for himself or herself, you should ask an unsuitable investments attorney about your options for getting compensated.
 If you lost money because your financial advisor broke the law, an attorney can file a claim on your behalf, potentially enabling you to recover compensation.

 These claims may be mediated or arbitrated by an organization called FINRA, or the Financial Industry Regulatory Authority.
 With authority from the SEC, FINRA regulates hundreds of thousands of brokers and firms across the United States.
 If one of these firms or brokers financially harms a client by committing fraud, the investor can alert FINRA by filing certain legal documents, including a Statement of Claim and FINRA Submission Agreement, with help from an attorney.
 Depending on the details of the claim and supporting evidence, FINRA may agree to initiate dispute resolution.

-At Epperson & Greenidge, LLP, we have extensive experience representing defrauded investors against brokers and advisors in FINRA mediation and arbitration proceedings.
+At Epperson & Greenidge, P.A., we have extensive experience representing defrauded investors against brokers and advisors in FINRA mediation and arbitration proceedings.
 If you lost money investing in a scam or fraudulent product at your advisor’s recommendations, the FINRA claims attorneys of Epperson & Greenidge can help you fight for financial compensation.
 For a free consultation about your legal options as an investor, contact us online, or call (877) 445-9261 today.